 Life Care Planning

 1. Assessment: We work extensively with our clients to analyze the current living situation to assess its viability.
 We make suggestions on ways to augment the care in order to promote the good health and safety of the elder.
-We help the client and the family to locate the appropriate type of care, coordinate private and public resources to finance the cost of care and work to ensure the client's right to quality care.
-The assessment is done by our Nurse Advocate, Barbara Miller, working in conjunction with the attorneys.
+We help the client and the family to locate the appropriate type of care, coordinate private and public resources to finance the cost of care and work to ensure the client’s right to quality care.
+The assessment is done by our Nurse Advocate, Kate Dura, working in conjunction with the attorneys.

 2. Asset protection is a critical part of the practice of Elder Law.
 The cost of long term care (particularly in Naples) can be financially devastating.
 We can help you determine whether there are ways to protect some or all of an elder person’s or couples savings when long term care is needed.
 Our extensive experience in Elder Law may enable you to preserve most or all of your assets merely by restructuring them.